By-Laws and Rules for the Operation of The World Council on Isotopes

 The elected officers of the Council shall be a President and a Vice-President (President-Elect).
 The Vice-President (President-Elect) shall be elected from among the members by a secret mail ballot cast.
 The candidate receiving the highest number of votes shall be elected.

 - (a) The President shall have general supervision of the affairs of the Council and shall be the regular presiding officer at Council meetings.
-In the absence or disability of the President, his or her duties shall be performed by the Vice-President (President-Elect), or in the absence of the Vice-President (President-Elect), by any member of the Council designated by the President.
+In the event of the President being indisposed or otherwise unable to carry their duties, they shall be performed by the Vice-President (President-Elect).
+With regard to the absence of the Vice-President (President-Elect), any member of the Council may be designated by the President.

 - (b) The President shall be an ex officio member of each Committee.

-- (c) The President shall appoint members to Standing and Special Committees of the Council, with the advice and consent of the members.
-The President will also establish Standing and Special Committees unless otherwise stipulated in these bylaws or prescribed by the Council.
+- (c) The President shall have the right to appoint chairpersons of Standing and Special Committees of the Council, with the advice and/or consent of members.
+The President also establishes Standing and Special Committees unless otherwise instructed in these bylaws or prescribed by the Council.

-- (d) The President, subject to authorization by the Council members, may appoint additional members to any Committees to serve for terms consistent with those of other members appointed to the same Committee.
+- (e) The President, subject to authorization of the Council members, may appoint additional members to any Committees to serve for terms consistent with those of other members appointed to the same Committees.

-- (e) The President shall deliver an address at a meeting of the Council and shall submit to the Council an annual report on the condition of the Council.
+- (f) The President shall deliver an address at a meeting of the Council and shall submit an annual report on the condition of the Council to the Council.